espresso20/Excalibur/README.md

 Excalibur
 =========

+this is a test of the emergency broadcast system

 Plugin For name, and stat changing in Minecraft,

 Eventual goal: To completely replace the exsisting enchantment table with better built enchantment and naming sceme for weaps an tools.